pietervdvn/ALGT/src/Assets/Manual/Thesis/2RelatedWorkGoals.md

  Related Work and Goals
 ========================

-As _Programming Language Design_ starts to take of as a major field within computer sciences, tools are starting to surface to formally define programming languages.
+As _Programming Language Design_ starts to take of as a major field within computer sciences, tools are surfacing to formally define programming languages.
 But what should the ideal tool do, if we were to create it?
 And what does already exist?

 Goals and nongoals
 ------------------

-The ultimate goal should be to create a common language for language design, as this would improve the usage of formal design of languages.
-To gain widespread adoption, we should have as little barriers as possible, in installation, usage and documentation.
-It should be easy for a newcomer to use, without hindering the expressive power or available tools.
+The ultimate goal should be to create a common language for language design, as this would increase formalization of language design.
+To gain widespread adoption, there should be as little barriers as possible, in installation, usage and documentation.
+It should be easy for a newcomer to use, without hindering the expressive power or available tools used by the expert.

 ### Tooling

-Practical aspects are important - even the greatest tools lose users over unecassry barriers.
+Practical aspects are important - even the greatest tools lose users over these unecassry barriers.

 The first potential barrier is **installation** - which should be as smooth as possible.
-New users are easily scared by a difficult installation process, hindering adoption.
+New users are easily scared by a difficult installation process, fleeing to other tools hindering adoption.
 Preferably, the tool should be availabe in the package repos.
 If not, installation should be as easy as downloading and running a single binary.
 Dependencies should be avoided, as these are often hard to deploy on the dev machine - as they might be hard to get, to install, having version conflicts with other tools on the machine, not being supported on the operating system of choice...

 The second important feature is **documentation**.
 Documentation should be easy to find, and preferably be distrubeted alongside the binary.

 Thirdly, we'll also want to be **cross-platform**.
-While most of the PL community uses a Unix-machine, we'll also should support widely used, non-free operating systems.
+While most of the PL community uses a Unix-machine, other widely used, non-free operating systems should be supported as well.

 As last, extra features like **syntax highlighting**, **automated tests** or having editor support for the target language is a nice touch.

 ### Metalanguage

-The most important part is the metalangue itself - as that is the major interface.
+The most important part is the metalangue itself - as that is the major interface the language designer will use.

-As language design is difficult to grasp, we want our language to be as **easy** as possible.
+As language design itself is already difficult to grasp, we want our language to be **easy**.
 There are some aspects which help to achieve this.

-An easy language should be
+An easy language should be:

 - as **focused** as possible, with little boilerplate.
 The core concepts of language design should have a central place.
 - **expressive** enough to be usefull
 - as **simple** as possible, thus having as little elements and special constructs which should be learned and considered when doing automatic translations.